Gravity sewer: History

 The earliest sewers were ditches to remove standing water from muddy locations where dry ground was preferable for human activity.
-Early sewers served a function similar to modern storm drains (sometimes called storm sewers.)
+Early sewers served a function similar to modern storm drains (sometimes called storm sewers).
 Combined sewers evolved from the practice of using flow in early drainage ditches to remove other wastes including draft animal feces.
 Sewers became offensive as waste concentrations increased in communities with high population density.
 Culverts were installed to cover the offensive liquids.
 Prosperous communities used masonry and brickwork to cover early sewers.
 Terracotta pipes were used for low volume sewers.
 The portion of a sewer discharging into a natural water feature is called an outfall.

 Improved sewer materials

 Old brick gravity sewers like this one are typically replaced by reinforced concrete.

 The Industrial Revolution increased population density in manufacturing districts, and produced pipes useful for drain-waste-vent systems from buildings to sewers.
 Gravity sewers have been assembled from cast iron pipe, vitrified clay pipe, precast concrete pipe, asbestos-cement pipe, and plastic pipe.
 While some older brickwork sewers remain in use, new sewers of diameters exceeding 1 m typically use reinforced concrete.
-Corrugated metal pipe may be used for storm drains or wastewaters with similarly low risk of corrosive conditions.
+Corrugated metal pipe may be used for storm drains or wastewater with similarly low risk of corrosive conditions.
 Non-circular cross-sections may have advantages for large-diameter sewers.